gvwilson/thirdbit/src/fiction/darker-web/index.md

 He leans forward,
 and for a moment a strange light seems to flicker in his eyes.
 "The, uh, the idea of automating and scaling some of those capabilities?
-Without all of the, uh, complications of earlier iterations?
 That's very exciting,
 Doctor Maung,
 very exciting."